What Are Aggravated Or Punitive Damages?achkarlaw-admin

 Therefore, hiring the right employment lawyers is crucial to get what you need.

-If you have questions about damages that you may be entitled to, our team of experienced lawyers at Achkar Law can help.
-Contact us toll-free at 1-800-771-7882 or email us at [email protected], as we are happy to assist.
+If you are an employee and have questions about damages that you may be entitled to, or if you are an employer facing a workplace claim, our team of experienced employment lawyers at Achkar Law can help.